(“Water on the Brain”)

 Radiograph of a hydrocephalic puppy.

 Radiographs of the skull will show thin skull bones but to truly confirm the condition imaging of the brain is needed.
-This can be done by using ultrasound through the open fontanelle or CT or MRI.
+This can be done with special imaging such as CT, MRI, or even directing ultrasound through the open fontanelle.
 The size of the brain ventricles is examined and the presence of edema in the white matter is checked.
 If it is ultimately decided that the baby truly has a neurologic problem and all the signs of excessive cerebrospinal fluid are evident then treatment can be pursued.

 Temporary relief of the increased fluid pressure can be achieved with medication.
 Diuretics can be used to decrease fluid production in the brain but one must be careful about causing the patient to become dehydrated.
 Electrolyte imbalances are also possible.
-Corticosteroids such as prednisone can relieve swelling in the brain and are also helpful.
 Oddly, the antacid omeprazole has been shown to decrease cerebrospinal fluid production by 26% though we do not know how this occurs.
 Some studies have not shown benefit so it is unclear how well this works or if specific circumstances are necessary.
+Corticosteroids such as prednisone can relieve swelling in the brain and have become the center of medical therapy.

 For a more permanent resolution, a shunt must be surgically placed.
 A shunt is a small tube that is surgically implanted in one of the brain’s ventricles.
 It siphons excess fluid away and drains it to another area of the body where it is harmless (such as the abdominal cavity).
 As the animal grows, “shunt revisions” are required to re-fit the shunt.
 If there is evidence of infection in the central nervous system, a shunt cannot be placed.
 This is because the placement of a foreign body (i.e. the shunt itself) will provide a shelter for the infection and the infection will never clear.
 The infection must be resolved before shunt placement.

-Complications of the shunt include: infection (4-10% of all shunts placed in humans get infected), over-drainage, under-drainage/obstruction of the tubing.
+Complications of the shunt include: infection (4-10% of all shunts placed in humans get infected), over-drainage, or under-drainage/obstruction of the tubing.
 The shunt can drain to either the abdominal cavity or heart.
 Fewer complications (as well as easier placement) are associated with shunts that go to the abdomen.
 Overall, success rate for the ventriculoperitoneal shunt is felt to be approximately 80%.
+That said, in 2019 Gillespie et al published a retrospective study on 38 dogs with hydrocephalus.
+Of the 26 dogs receiving shunts, 14 improved, 1 stabilized, and 11 deteriorated.
+Of the 12 dogs treated only with medication, 6 improved and 6 deteriorated.

 Shunt placement is a specialized procedure.
 Expect to see either a surgery specialist or neurologist for this procedure.